Power System Model

 \[ \begin{bmatrix} P_{1} \\ P_{2} \\ P_{3} \end{bmatrix} = \begin{bmatrix} \cfrac{1}{\tau_{12}x_{12}} & - \cfrac{1}{\tau_{12}x_{12}} & 0 \\ -\cfrac{1}{\tau_{12}x_{12}} & \cfrac{1}{\tau_{12}x_{12}} + \cfrac{1}{\tau_{23}x_{23}} & -\cfrac{1}{\tau_{23}x_{23}} \\ 0 & -\cfrac{1}{\tau_{23}x_{23}} &\cfrac{1}{\tau_{23}x_{23}} \end{bmatrix} \begin{bmatrix} \theta_{1} \\ \theta_{2} \\ \theta_{3} \end{bmatrix} + \begin{bmatrix} - \cfrac{\phi_{12}}{\tau_{12}x_{12}} \\ \cfrac{\phi_{12}}{\tau_{12}x_{12}} - \cfrac{\phi_{23}}{\tau_{23}x_{23}} \\ \cfrac{\phi_{23}}{\tau_{23}x_{23}} \end{bmatrix} + \begin{bmatrix} 0 \\ {g}_{\text{sh}2} \\ 0 \end{bmatrix}.\]

-This system of equations can be extended to include all buses from the set $\mathcal{N}$ as:
+This system of equations can be generalized to accommodate the scenario where the set $\mathcal{N}$ comprises $n$ buses:

 \[ \mathbf {P} = \mathbf{B} \bm {\Theta} + \mathbf{P_\text{tr}} + \mathbf{P}_\text{sh},\]